Bindeez

-Bindeez (also marketed as Aqua Dots, Beados, PixOs, and Aquabeads) are a children's toy, consisting of small coloured plastic beads that can be arranged in designs.
+Bindeez (also marketed as Aqua Dots, Beados, PixOs, and Aquabeads) are a children's toy, consisting of small coloured plastic beads that can be arranged in designs created by Canadian toy company Spin Master.

 In 2007, Bindeez was subject to a multi-national product recall after it was found that the Wangqi Product Factory in Shenzhen, China had, in some shipped toys, used a cheap chemical that was a pharmacologically active sedative prodrug instead of the safer chemical specified by the designers, resulting in the illness and hospitalization of some children who ingested the beads.
 Since then, safer replacements have been marketed.

 Description

 Bindeez contains a craft kit that allows children to create various multi-dimensional designs using small colored beads.
 "Bindeez" can refer to either the toy itself or the small beads.
 The beads are arranged into various designs on a plastic tray.
 When the beads are sprayed with water, their surfaces become adhesive and they fuse together.
 The beads are then left to dry and the whole design becomes fixed and can be removed from the tray.
 Unlike iron-fusible beads, they do not require heat to be fused.

 The beads are approximately five millimetres in diameter and come in a wide range of colours.
 Bindeez are available in various different kits with accessories such as a drying fan, applicator pen, design templates for the beads, and water spray bottles.
 The product is labelled for ages four and above.